Alternate title: I NEVER NOTICED BEFORE HOW CLOSE HALLOWEEN IS TO ELECTION DAY

-Something new.
 I wrote this for Voices for Racial Justice’s online Get-Out-The-Vote event, where I performed alongside Erin Sharkey, Michael Kleber-Diggs, Sun Yung Shin, Essence Blakemore, Anaïs, and Kevin Reese.
 Check out the video of the entire event (including the following poem) here.

 Also, if you’re reading this before election day, here’s my post sharing some links and resources on the process and why I think it matters.
 I’d also point to some other writing on this topic:

 The poem itself is really just me trying to write something for my 18 year-old self, illuminating the various arguments I’ve heard, from organizers over the years, about why and how voting matters.
 It’s very rarely “vote because you have to!” or “vote because it’s the only way you can have a voice!”
 The best arguments, or at least the ones that have been most persuasive to me, are more nuanced than that.
 Not that nuance is always my thing as a poet… but here’s the poem (and a link to an IG version):